 Senat versus Luxembourg – what’s the difference?

 So here is where it gets a little confusing.
 Fermob does manufacture furniture that the public can buy (see more on that below).
 And they do have a Luxembourg chair (and more) that they sell, but the Senat chairs are exclusively for the Parisian parks, including the specific green used.
-The chair that is available for purchase is a light aluminum and comes in many colors (including green, but that green!) which are stackable.
+The chair that is available for purchase is a light aluminum and comes in many colors (including green, but NOT that green!) which are stackable.
 Fifty percent of Fermob’s orders are shipped outside of France, everyone wants a piece of Paris in their garden!